-Armed robbers kill PDP chieftain, 4 others in Zamfara
+Armed Robbers Kill PDP Chieftain, 4 Others in Zamfara

 The spokesman of the state police command could not be reached for comment at the time of filing this report.

-Meanwhile, NAIJ.com had previously reported that armed robbers reportedly killed three policemen in a shoot during a robbery operation in Iwo, Osun state with one of the robber also losing his life.
+Meanwhile, Onlinenigeria.com had previously reported that armed robbers reportedly killed three policemen in a shoot during a robbery operation in Iwo, Osun state with one of the robber also losing his life.

 About Article Author